kata-containers/community/Documentation-Review-Process.md

 ## Default document review process

 [Project maintainers](https://github.com/kata-containers/community/blob/master/CONTRIBUTING.md#project-maintainers)
-have the power to approve or reject PRs using the PullApprove tool employed by all repositories.
+have the power to approve or reject PRs.

-If a Documentation Team review is required, the PullApprove configuration will apply and the PR will be blocked until the required number of acks are obtained for the documentation changes.
+If a Documentation Team review is required, the `CODEOWNERS` configuration will apply and the PR will be blocked until the required number of acks are obtained for the documentation changes.